jschuster/dotfiles/oh-my-zsh/README.md

-# My oh-my-zsh managed .zshrc setup
+# Joachim Schuster's oh-my-zsh managed .zshrc setup

 With the [installer](#install) you can integrate the setup on your own Mac.
 Perhaps it's best to fork the repo and use it as the basis for your personal zshrc setup ;)

-Its basically created by the install wizzard of [oh my zsh](https://ohmyz.sh) and extended by a some more settings.
+It's basically created by the install wizzard of [oh my zsh](https://ohmyz.sh) and extended by some more settings.

 I also use [iTerm2](https://iterm2.com) for the full 'oh my zsh'-experience :)